Making Tax Digital jargon buster

 Agent

-If you’re a business owner in need of an agent to help you file your MTD for VAT returns, check out our advisor directory of MTD-ready accountants and bookkeepers.
+If you need an agent for MTD compliance, check out our advisor directory of MTD-ready accountants and bookkeepers.

 Agent services account